gletort/ImageJFiles/README.md

 Extract the values of the radius of a given Roi at n angles around its center.
 Allows to quantifiy the shape fluctuations.
 Offers option to visualize these dynamics.

+## Local texture
+Calculate one of the GLCM textures in a moving window of a given size.
+Output a new image with the value of the chosen texture in each of the moving window.
+Windows move with step size in x and y of the parameter step, and calculate the texture in a neighborhood of given size.